Solar array regulator based on step-up and down conversion and solar power system comprising the same

 Description of the offer:

-This innovation aims at providing a step-up/DET/step-down Solar Array Regulator and a solar power system, with several advantages with respect to other solutions.
-The control loop of the boost power cell is highly stable (solving the so-called “right-half-plane zero problem”), the control system ensures smooth transition between different operation modes (step-up, step-down, DET), the control system is stable in all operation modes, e.g. In battery management mode, but also when operating on the voltage and current region of the solar array in MPPT (maximum power point tracking) mode, in the event of a failure, simultaneous operation of the step-up and step-down cells is avoided, the complexity of the system is low, particularly in case of analog implementation.
+This solar array regulator (SAR) is based on a step-up and step-down converter.
+The control loop of the boost power cell is highly stable, the control system ensures smooth transition between different operation modes (step-up, step-down, Direct Energy Transfer, DET) and it is stable in all operation modes, e.g. In battery management mode, but also when operating on the voltage and current region of the solar array in MPPT (Maximum Power Point Tracking) mode, in the event of a failure, simultaneous operation of the step-up and step-down cells is avoided, the complexity of the system is low, particularly in case of analog implementation.

 With this invention you will get next benefits: